Xylemm/VAC-Scripts/Readme3.md

 6. Run "RenameAudio.bat"

-This will rename and convert all audio files in the RenameThese folder and any subfolders within it
+All audio files in the RenameThese folder and any subfolders will be renamed and converted

 Audio files that are shorter than one or two seconds, as well as some files that only contain grunts but no actual words, will be renamed with a number (1.ogg, 2.ogg, etc)